The Query Service supports the querying of data by means of the SQL++ query language.

 Use the Full Text Search service when you want to take advantage of natural-language querying.

-Couchbase Server can be queried using N1QL (pronounced "nickel"), the Couchbase Server query language.
-N1QL derives its name from the non-first normal form of the data model, which is a superset and generalization of the relational first normal form (1NF).
+Couchbase Server can be queried using SQL++, the Couchbase Server query language.
+The Couchbase implementation of SQL++ was formerly known as N1QL (pronounced "nickel"), which derives its name from the non-first normal form of the data model.

 SQL++ is an expressive, powerful, and complete SQL dialect for querying, transforming, and manipulating JSON data.
 Based on SQL, it’s immediately familiar to developers who can quickly start developing rich applications.